Soundgarden (1984-1997, 2010-2019): a Grunge band from Seattle, Washington, USA.

 The 3CD compilation box set, Echo of Miles: Scattered Tracks Across the Path, came on November 24, 2014.
 The set would feature a collection of rarities, live tracks, and unreleased material spanning the group's history.
 It includes previously released songs, such as Live to Rise, Black Rain, Birth Ritual, among others.
 It also boasted a newly recorded rendition of a song from the band's pre-Matt Cameron 1985 demo, The Storm, now simply titled "Storm".

 On May 17, 2017, Cornell was found dead in his hotel room at the MGM Grand in Detroit after performing at a show the night.
 The Wayne County Medical Examiner's Office determined the cause of death as suicide by hanging.
 Cornell's widow Vicky questioned whether it was the drug Ativan, which Cornell was taking that might have led to him taking his own life saying, "I know that he loved our children and he would not hurt them by intentionally taking his own life".
+After a year of uncertainty, Soundgarden would subsequently retire in 2019.

 See Less... ⏫